Erik Wemple

-Erik Wemple is an American journalist who works as a columnist and media critic at The Washington Post.
-He was formerly the editor of the alternative weekly Washington City Paper.
+Erik Wemple is an American journalist.
+He worked at The Washington Post from 2011 to 2025, TBD.com from 2010 to 2011, and was editor of the alternative weekly Washington City Paper from 2002 to 2010.
+He had worked as a journalist in the Paper previously.
+He is expected to join The New York Times in September 2025.

+Since 2017, Wemple has been known for feuding with former Fox News host Tucker Carlson both on- and off-air.

 Early life

-Wemple was raised in Niskayuna, New York, and attended Hamilton College in Clinton, New York, graduating in 1986.
+One of three sons of longtime Schenectady, New York–based Republican–Conservative New York State Assemblyman Clark C. Wemple, he was raised in nearby Niskayuna, New York, and attended Hamilton College in Clinton, New York, from which he graduated in 1986.

 Career

 Wemple began contributing articles to the Washington City Paper in the late 1990s.
-From January 1999 to November 2000, Wemple wrote the paper's political column, "Loose Lips", before becoming editor.
+From January 1999 to November 2000 he wrote the paper's political column, "Loose Lips", before becoming editor.
 Previously, he was Washington correspondent for Inside.com and CableWorld magazine.

 In 2004, the Association of Alternative Newsweeklies awarded Wemple and Josh Levin an Alternative Newsweekly Award for their article "Off Target", published in Washington City Paper.

 In June 2006, Wemple accepted the editor-in-chief position at The Village Voice.
 A month later, he announced he would not assume the position, stating that "the paper's ownership and I have failed to come to terms in our many discussions about moving forward, particularly with respect to newsroom management."

 In February 2010, Wemple informed the staff of the Washington City Paper that he was leaving to be the new editor of TBD.com.

 In 2013, J. K. Trotter of Gawker Media declared Wemple a "hero", and that "like a deeply embedded anthropologist, Wemple scours Washington media (and, not infrequently, their New York counterparts) for hypocrisy, excess, and corruption.
 He's the anti-Mike Allen, frequently piercing the Politico's madman's self-inflating bubble of hype at the moment it threatens to blot out the sun."